Zucchini10/CS102-PROJECT/README.md

 #CS102-PROJECT G1TX

 This project is our terminal-based adaptation of the card game Parade, designed to be played locally on a single device.
+Our main method is on src/App.java.
+To start game, please run ./compile.bat and ./run.bat

 Assumptions: